Fast projection onto the top-k-sum constraint: Efficient Intersection Point Searching

 \textbf{Overall complexity. }Combining the bounds from the three steps, Algorithm~\ref{alg: EIPS} terminates within at most $(n+k)$ iterations.
 In addition, since the worst-case complexity for calculating $G_r(u)$ is $O(n^2)$ in both the Pivot and Exact steps, the worst-case total complexity for Algorithm~\ref{alg: EIPS} is $O((n+k)n^2)$. \end{proof}

-Although the theoretical worst-case complexity of $O((n+k)n^2)$ established above is higher than that of previously developed methods, such as~\cite[Algorithms 1 and 3]{roth2025n} and the algorithm proposed in~\cite{luxenberg2025operator}, our numerical experiments in Section~\ref{sec: experiment} reveal that Algorithm~\ref{alg: EIPS} typically converges in practice far more rapidly.
-Specifically, the actual number of iterations observed in numerical tests is significantly smaller than the theoretical maximum derived here.
-Moreover, the empirical performance demonstrates that Algorithm~\ref{alg: EIPS} effectively achieves an observed complexity of approximately $O(n)$.
+Although the theoretical worst-case complexity of $O((n+k)n^2)$ established above is higher than that of previously developed methods, such as~\cite[Algorithms 1 and 3]{roth2025n} and the algorithm proposed in~\cite{luxenberg2025operator}, this bound is highly conservative and primarily reflects pathological instances.
+In practice, the updating rules introduced in the Pivot step, combined with the sequence filtering techniques introduced in Section~\ref{subsec: ACC tricks}, dynamically and rapidly reduces the active problem size.
+Because these acceleration tricks successfully filter out unnecessary elements and eliminate redundant computations, the actual number of iterations observed in our numerical tests is significantly smaller than the theoretical maximum derived here.
+Our numerical evaluations in Section~\ref{sec: experiment} confirm this behavior: despite the pessimistic theoretical bound, Algorithm~\ref{alg: EIPS} ultimately operates with an empirical complexity of $O(n)$.